doomcatLee/pingpong/README.md

 Function that will loop through the array to replace current element if divisible by 3/5/15 with ping/pong/ping-pong | [3,4,5,6,7,8,9] | ["ping",4,"pong",6,7,8,9]
 Function that can spit out the final array into a list in html | ["ping",4,"pong",6,7,8,9]| Displayed in html Function that will insert array items into the li tag in HTML | function(array) | <li> item1 </li> <li>item2</li>
 Function that will validate userinput.
-If less than zero, throw an alert | function(input)| "Number must be bigger than or equal to 0 "
+If less than zero, throw an alert | function(input)| Alert("Number must be bigger than or equal to 0 ")

 ## Description